 INTERVIEW AND PICS BY MARKO SYRJALA

-Richie Scarlet, nicknamed ”The Emperor of Rock ’n Roll”, is multi-talented musician and producer from New York.
-The man started his career back in the late 70’s but he’s best known from his long and successful collaboration with former KISS guitarist Ace Frehley.
-Scarlet has also worked with such names as Sebastian Bach, Mountain, and he’s released several solo albums, including the latest I PLEAD THE FIFTH which came out earlier this year.
-Scarlet came to Finland in early June with his lovely wife Joann because he was one of the special quests for annual KISS Expo in Helsinki.
-Later on in the evening Scarlet also performed with Finnish Ace Frehley tribute band Frehley’s Vomit.
-I met a little tired but very talkative Scarlet the next morning at the hotel and here’s what I got caught on the tape.
+Richie Scarlet, nicknamed ”The Emperor of Rock ’n Roll,” is a multi-talented musician and producer from New York.
+The man started his career back in the late ’70s, but he’s best known for his long and successful collaboration with former KISS guitarist Ace Frehley.
+Scarlet has also worked with such names as Sebastian Bach, Mountain, and he’s released several solo albums, including the latest I PLEAD THE FIFTH, which came out earlier this year.
+In early June, Scarlet came to Finland with his lovely wife Joann because he was one of the special quests for the annual KISS Expo in Helsinki.
+Later on in the evening, Scarlet also performed with Finnish Ace Frehley tribute band Frehley’s Vomit.
+I met a little tired but very talkative Scarlet the next morning at the hotel, and here’s what I got caught on the tape.
 Read on!

 Alright, first of all, how has your visit here to Finland gone?

-It was a wonderful trip in beautiful city of Helsinki.
+It was a wonderful trip to the beautiful city of Helsinki.
 Real good rock crowds and the weather was great.
-Enjoyed it very much.
+I enjoyed it very much.

 Yeah, so this is actually the second visit for you to Finland.
-Last time you were here was ten years ago after you played a show with Mountain on the rock cruise which sailed between Sweden and Finland.
-Do you have any memories from that visit?
+The last time you were here was ten years ago after you played a show with Mountain on the rock cruise which sailed between Sweden and Finland.
+Do you have any memories of that visit?

-I just remember that the cruise ship was crazy, everybody was drunk.
-And I remember very little about it to be honest with you.
+I remember that the cruise ship was crazy; everybody was drunk.
+And I remember very little about it, to be honest with you.